gagolews/genieclust/.devel/sphinx/weave/basics.rst

-*Genie* :cite:`genieins` is an agglomerative hierarchical clustering algorithm that links clusters minding that the Gini index (a popular measure of inequity used in, amongst others, economics) of the cluster sizes should not go too far beyond a given threshold.
+*Genie* :cite:`genieins` is an agglomerative hierarchical clustering algorithm that links clusters minding that the Gini index (a popular measure of inequality used in, amongst others, economics) of the cluster sizes should not go too far beyond a given threshold.
 If this happens, instead of merging two closest clusters, a smallest cluster is joined with its nearest neighbour.